-- Type help to display on-line help on the console commands. - Type home to return to the initial command prompt. - Type . to repeat previous command. - Press û key on your keyboard to display previous command line entered. - Console commands are case-sensitive.
-Punctuations (e.g. '\' underscore, '-' hyphen, ' ' spacing, etc) must be adhered to strictly. - For detailed description and syntax of console commands, you may refer to Appendix A - Commonly Used Commands on this manual or the ATMOS Console Commands Reference Manual found on the CD-ROM.
+- Type help to display on-line help on the console commands. - Type home to return to the initial command prompt. - Type . to repeat previous command. - Press û key on your keyboard to display previous command line entered. - Type logout to logout.
+(You will be prompted for login again.) - Console commands are case-sensitive.
+Punctuations (e.g. '\' underscore, '-' hyphen, ' ' spacing, etc) must be adhered to strictly. - For detailed description and syntax of console commands, you may refer to Appendix A - Commonly Used Commands on this Technical Manual.

 The commands in this manual are to be issued at initial command prompt.
 You may also choose to go to the respective directories and run the commands from there.
-(For example, upon sdsl> prompt, you need only to type sdsl config to view SDSL port attributes and BUN port declarations.)
+(For example, to run bsp commands, you need only to type channel at bsp> prompt to obtain the net data rate.)